Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```
 # 3.6.4 - DNS Client

-## 3.6.4.1 - Ensure 'Turn off multicast name resolution' is set to 'Enabled'
+## 3.6.4.1 - 'Turn off multicast name resolution' is set to 'Enabled'

 >[!NOTE]
 >LLMNR is a secondary name resolution protocol.
 With LLMNR, queries are sent using